-Ebola virus disease (previously called Ebola virus hemorrhagic fever) is a serious disease, often fatal in humans.
-The virus is transmitted to humans from wild animals and then propagates through the population via person-to-person transmission.
-The first outbreaks of Ebola virus disease happened in isolated villages in Central Africa, near tropical forests, but the recent outbreak in West Africa affected major urban centers as well as rural areas.
+Ebola virus disease (formerly known as Ebola haemorrhagic fever) is a serious, often fatal disease in humans.
+The virus is transmitted to humans from wild animals and then spreads to people through human-to-human transmission.
+The first outbreaks of Ebola disease occurred in remote villages in central Africa, close to tropical forests, but the recent outbreak in West Africa affected large urban centres as well as rural areas.

-The average mortality rate is around 50%.
-During previous outbreaks, the rates have run from 25% to 90%.
-Community participation is essential for stopping outbreaks.
-To be effective, the fight must to be based on a collection of actions: caring for cases, monitoring and seeking out contacts, quality laboratory services, safe burials, and social mobilization.
-Early support based around rehydration and symptomatic treatment increases survival rates.
+The average case-fatality rate is about 50%.
+In previous outbreaks, rates have ranged from 25% to 90%.
+Community participation is essential to contain outbreaks.
+To be effective, control must be based on a combination of interventions: case management, surveillance and contact tracing, quality laboratory services, safe burials and social mobilization.
+Early supportive care focusing on rehydration and symptomatic treatment improves survival rates.

-No approved treatment has currently demonstrated any ability to neutralize the virus, but many treatments (immunological and medicinal blood by-products) are being studied.
-There is no currently approved vaccine for Ebola virus disease, but two candidates are currently being evaluated.
+No approved treatment has yet been shown to neutralize the virus, but several treatments (blood derivatives, immunologic or drug therapies) are being investigated.
+There is currently no licensed vaccine against Ebola disease, but two candidates are being evaluated.

-Health workers were hit with the full force of the Ebola virus disease outbreak in West Africa, working tirelessly to care for the sick and risking their lives each time they went to work.
-According to a WHO report on the infection in healthcare personnel, the risk of being infected by the Ebola virus was between 21 and 32 times greater for healthcare workers than for the general population.
+Health workers were hit hard by the outbreak of Ebola disease in West Africa, working tirelessly to care for the sick and risking their lives every time they went to work.
+According to a WHO report on infection among health workers, the risk of Ebola infection is between 21 and 32 times greater for health workers than for the general population.

-As a result, Solthis is engaged through its local and international partners in supporting new protection measures for healthcare personnel and patients, in conjunction with national Ebola response plans in these two countries by ensuring training for healthcare workers, technical assistance to verify the availability of protective materials in HIV units, and monitoring the implementation of preventative measures within HIV units in sites targeted by the project.
+Solthis has therefore committed to its local and international partners to support the new measures to protect healthcare workers and patients in line with the national Ebola response plans in these two countries by providing training for healthcare workers, technical assistance to check the availability of protective equipment in HIV units and monitoring the implementation of prevention measures in the HIV units of the sites targeted by the project.